 Regrading the cliffs would require a huge amount of rock to be cut away and removed from site – an operation that is calculated to take six-12 months when the railway would need to be closed for the entire duration.
 In addition, a significant amount of land at the top of the cliffs – some from private properties – would be lost.
 The visual impact on the famous red Devon cliffs, the natural environment and the railway mean that this option is not being considered.

 Geotechnical studies were undertaken in 2018 to evaluate the physical properties of cliff soil and rock to identify any structural issues and evaluate distress, weakness or failure in subsurface materials.
 This included taking rock samples from deep within the cliffs, the beach and the sea bed, which were further divided into factual reports detailing the viability of the cliff from crest to toe.
 Data from these studies can be found in the documents available on our South West Rail Resilience Programme page

 Our 2016 study outlined an initial concept for building a buttress (a sloping rock structure which would absorb the energy of the waves and allow for the railway to be relocated away from the cliffs).

 We understand that protecting access to Holcombe beach is very important for residents and we have been working hard to minimise the impact.
 Some of the land that the railway sits will be extended but the updated scheme will not impact on a significant proportion of Holcombe and Teignmouth beaches.

-Our proposals include enhanced leisure access, new cycling and walking routes and new amenity areas so that users of the South West Coast Path, and Holcombe and Teignmouth beaches enjoy the space and views of this special section of the Devon coastline.
+The updated proposals include enhanced leisure access, walking routes and new amenity areas so that users of the South West Coast Path, and Holcombe and Teignmouth beaches enjoy the space and views of this special section of the Devon coastline.

 Eight potential remedies have been considered for each section of cliff.